Top Things to Do in Oradea & Places to Visit

 It offers some thermal pools to accompany the traditional ones, so you have all the excuses to go there for the benefits of the thermal baths.
 And the fun, of course!

-Although not as beautiful as most of the other attractions, the Church with the Moon is one of the city’s main attractions thanks to the metal moon that’s mounted up in the tower of the church.
+Although not as impressive at first sight as most of the other attractions, the Church with the Moon is one of the city’s main attractions thanks to the metal moon that’s mounted up in the tower of the church.

 The moon is powered by a mechanism that makes it rotate at the same speed as the real moon around the earth.